 Fujifilm XF 16-50mm: Design & Handling

-Fujifilm’s lenses are some of the nicest around, and the XF 16-50mm lens is no exception.
-The metal body feels premium and well constructed and managed to shave 70g off the weight of the 18-55mm.
-The lens has the usual three rings for focus, zoom, and aperture ring, although, like the previous lens, this only becomes an aperture ring when switched on.
+The lens has the usual three rings for focusing, zooming, and a manual aperture ring, although, like the previous lens, this only becomes an aperture ring when switched on.
 I have never really understood this, and I wish Fuji would just mark this ring with aperture value stops plus a lockable Auto mode like it has with other lenses.

-The first thing most will notice upon picking up the lens is the new internal zoom mechanism.
-Where most lenses increase and decrease in length as you go through the focal range of the lens, internal zoom lenses stay the same length throughout.
-This initially does take a little time to get used to for anyone used to the feedback of a lens extending while zooming.
-There is also less need to collapse the lens when not in use, although I do find this a little slower to get started as it takes a second to re-correct the zoom rather than intuitively knowing how zoomed the lens is from its physical position, although the zoom marking is useful here.
+This initially does take a little time to get used to for anyone more familiar with the tactile feedback of a lens extending while zooming.
+For moving around, it also speeds things up slightly as there is no need to collapse the lens when not in use.
+However, I do find this a little slower to get started again, as it can take a second to clock the focal length, rather than intuitively knowing how zoomed the lens is from its physical position.

 Another improvement in the lens is weather sealing, which will help keep out dust and moisture.
 This makes the lens a better companion for the X-T5’s weather-sealed body, although the X-S20 and X-T50 bodies are not actually weather-sealed, so you would still need to be cautious using this lens with either of those bodies in wet or dusty conditions.